ubershibs/100-days-of-code/log.md

 ### Day 34: July 26, 2016

 **Today's progress**: Today, I think I've pretty much hammered out the bulk of the functionality required for the Book Trade App.
-I've got everything except the very last step, idicating your trade is complete), wired up and pretty much good to go.
+I've got everything except the very last step, indicating your trade is complete), wired up and pretty much good to go.
 Just having an issue with that last bit, and I believe it may have more to do with my decision to refactor out the original profile controller into smaller chunks, given I've done the same with the views.
 I'll get it all sorted in the morning.

+### Day 35: July 27, 2016

+**Today's progress**: I revamped the views, per my plan yesterday.
+Things are a lot more cohesive and easier to manage than they were before...
+But I ate up the better part of my day sorting out the changes to the front-end.
+Haven't gotten to the refactor yet.
+Did introduce better error handling to the Express side of things...
+Need to do the same for the Angular side.

+### Day 36: July 28, 2016

+**Today's progress**: I fucked something up good today.
+I'm now getting 403 errors from the Google Books API, and can't figure out what the hell is going on....
+Crap.

+### Day 37: July 29, 2016

+**Today's progress**: Today I decided to learn about testing.
+I downloaded a slightly outdated copy of my code from my last push to github (thank god for git), and wrote some tests for the search component.
+Then I began reintroducing the changes I'd made since then one by one, running mocha after each file was updated.
+Also refactored some of the code I'd been wanting to in the process, so I never figured out exactly what was going on...
+But it likely had something to do with me screwing up promises somewhere, or (or more likely, AND) my attempt to introduce error handling on the back end.

+## Day 38: July 30, 2016

+**Today's progress**: Today's priority had been to get the initiate/complete/cancel logic all hammered out for trades, but I got sidetracked realizing that some of my pages were fucked up in Safari or on mobile.
+So I spent quite a while getting them all sorted, but finally managed to, and I feel like I have a much better understanding of Angular Material as a result.
+So tomorrow...
+Hopefully tomorrow I'll get the logic all sorted.